lct45/leetcode-reminder-bot/README.md

 4. Now focusing on the center of the page, scroll down to the section titled `Access Tokens`.
 5. Hit `Generate Token`.
 In `secret.yaml`, for `PAGE_ACCESS_TOKEN: Get_From_FB_API` replace `Get_From_FB_API` with the token.
 Don't close this page, we'll return to it shortly.

-#### `ngrok`
+#### `ngrok` Part 1 / 2

 1. Download `ngrok` from https://ngrok.com/download.
 2. Open a separate terminal window and navigate to where the `ngrok` program is.
-Run `./ngrok http 5000`, which will run `ngrok` continuously, so don't close this terminal during the duration of testing.
+Run `./ngrok http 5000`, which will run `ngrok` continuously.
+We'll return to this after the next section.

+#### Run them jewels fast, run them, run them jewels fast

+We're going to fucking it run it now.

+1. Make sure you have Python 3.6.8 installed.
+2. Go back to the root of the directory.
+3. Run `pip3 install -r requirements.txt` to install the requirements.
+4. Run `python3 app.py`.

+Leave it running in the background

+#### `ngrok` Part 2 / 2

+1. In `secret.yaml`, for `VERIFY_TOKEN: Made_Up_Phrase_You_Set_In_The_FB_API_When_You_Set_Your_Endpoint`, replace the filler string with your token.
-3. The output should expose a URL, for example `Forwarding http://d59cf242.ngrok.io -> http://localhost:5000`.
+2. Go back to the terminal running `ngrok`.
+The output should expose a URL, for example `Forwarding http://d59cf242.ngrok.io -> http://localhost:5000`.
 COPY THE `HTTPS` URL NOT THE `HTTP` URL (they're basically identical but only https will work).
-4. Go back to the FB Dev page you were on.
+3. Go back to the FB Dev page you were on.
 Directly below the `Access Tokens` section should be the `Webhooks` section.
-5. Hit `Edit URL` and paste your exposed URL, such as `https://dbf2d510.ngrok.io` into the `Callback URL` field.
+4. Hit `Edit URL` and paste your exposed URL, such as `https://dbf2d510.ngrok.io` into the `Callback URL` field.
 In the `Verify Token` field, make up some token, e.g. `AndrewLiIsBetterThanAndrewDing`.
 Save.
-6. In `secret.yaml`, for `VERIFY_TOKEN: Made_Up_Phrase_You_Set_In_The_FB_API_When_You_Set_Your_Endpoint`, replace the filler string with your token.

 What's happening here is you're exposing an IP, which should be `5000` (remember `http://localhost:5000` from the `ngrok` output?) by default, for external access, however this is IP is local and can only be used internally on your computer. `ngrok` forwards or maps that IP to a random URL owned by their company, such as `http://d59cf242.ngrok.io`, which can be accessed externally by people, such as Facebook.